atodorov/atodorov.github.com/content/_posts/2013-10-11-this-week-python-chris-dibona-openshift.markdown

 I particularly like the part where he called open source "brutal".

-{% blockquote %}
-You once called open source “brutal”.
+> You once called open source “brutal”.
 What did you mean by that?
+>

-...
+> ...
+>

-I think that it is because open source projects are able to only work with the productive people and ignore everyone else.
-That behavior can come across as very harsh or exclusionary, and that's because it is that: brutally harsh and exclusionary of anyone who isn't contributing.
+> I think that it is because open source projects are able to only work with the
+> productive people and ignore everyone else.
+That behavior can come across as
+> very harsh or exclusionary, and that's because it is that: brutally harsh and
+> exclusionary of anyone who isn't contributing.
+>

-...
+> ...
+>

-So, I guess what I'm saying is that survival of the fittest as practiced in the open source world is a pretty brutal mechanism, but it works very very well for producing quality software.
+> So, I guess what I'm saying is that survival of the fittest as practiced in the
+> open source world is a pretty brutal mechanism, but it works very very well for
+> producing quality software.
 Boy is it hard on newcomers though...
-{% endblockquote %}

 OpenShift Finally Introduces Environment Variables
 ---------------------------------------------------